-Last summer, following the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery that sparked national protests, along with the killing by police of Ricky Ball in our hometown of Columbus, Mississippi, and most recently the shooting of Rayshard Brooks, we were left wondering what we could do.
+In summer 2020, following the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery that sparked national protests, along with the killing by police of Ricky Ball in our hometown of Columbus, Mississippi, and most recently the shooting of Rayshard Brooks, we were left wondering what we could do.
 Though a conviction was made for the murder of George Floyd, other killings by police, as well as mass shootings leave us with the same concerns.

 On a personal level, we can speak out, we can protest, we can resolve to stand with Black Lives Matter and others to support a national reckoning on race.
 As a poetry magazine, we can renew our efforts to listen to the voices of writers of color and include them within our pages as much as possible.
 Poetry South has always had an inclusive vision of the South and has sought to represent all of its people.

 And yet, we have were also looking for a more immediate and direct way to show support, which is why we decided to post 8 poems from our last two issues, one each morning at 8:46 a.m.
 Central Time, beginning on June 17, 2020 with Frederick-Douglass Knowles II's powerful "His Last Name Mine."